The Blood Moon

 The California Foothills, both coastal foothills or mountain foothills – are the second best choice, if you can drive up canyons and get well away from the sprawling suburbs.
 Choice spots would be ridges above 2000′ elevation, with minimal trees.
 Oak foothills are choice spots.
 Higher than 4000′ and you will be chillin overnight.

 The California Mountains are the prime choice for summertime recreation of all kinds.
 Primitive camping on the back roads will save you fees at a developed campground.
 The higher in altitude, the less atmosphere above you – the better night sky viewing is above.
 Choose a meadow or mountain ridge w/ minimal trees.
 Burn areas provide wide open spots, so you can seek old wildfire ridges.
 Nights can get pretty chilly most all year long, so go well prepared.
-Jackets, gloves, hata and all.
+Jackets, gloves, hats and all.
 Keep all campfires to a bare minimum after 9pm, so you can focus on the stars in the sky.

-your pupils will welcome the darkest of skies
+your pupils will welcome the dark skies

 The California Coast is often covered with a thick layer of clouds and moisture, so star gazing along the ocean front is not always great.
 Central Coast and NorCal beaches have less less population, so these would be the ideal locations.
 Choose an inland valley w/ rolling oak hills and dirt roads, over the busy beaches.
 There might be clear days and nights, especially if forecast call for heat – check the local weather forecast for accurate up to date conditions.